Depression is a huge problem, afflicting about 121 million people worldwide.

-OMC Director Professor Mark Williams and his team in Oxford University’s Department of Psychiatry are responding to the pressing need for new ways to prevent depression.
+OMC Director Professor Willem Kuyken and his team in Oxford University’s Department of Psychiatry are responding to the pressing need for new ways to prevent depression.
 They are world leaders in the field of research into the prevention of depression through mindfulness.

 The results of further trials are equally striking.
 They show that in patients with three or more previous episodes of depression, MBCT reduces the recurrence rate over 12 months by 44% compared with usual care, and is as effective as maintenance antidepressants in preventing new episodes of depression.
 The UK’s National Institute for Health and Clinical Excellence (NICE) has recommended MBCT as a cost-effective treatment for preventing relapse in depression1.

 It is now clear that the 2002 publication2 of Mindfulness-Based Cognitive Therapy for Depression (Segal, Williams, Teasdale) was not only a highly significant advance in evidence-based therapy for recurrent depression but represents a milestone in the field of mental health.